Fiat Chrysler Automobiles : 'FCA Replay' Wraps the Week at Fiat Chrysler Automobiles | MarketScreener

 - 'FCA Replay' is a weekly recap of some of the major stories at FCA US.
-The top stories for the week of January 18, 2019, include the debut of the 2019 Ram Heavy Duty pickup in Detroit, North American Truck of the Year honors for the 2019 Ram 1500 and Car and Driver

-10Best nods for the Chrysler Pacifica minivan and Ram 1500.About FCA US LLC
+The top stories for the week of January 25, 2019, include 2019 Ram 2500 and 3500 Heavy Duty Laramie Longhorn debuts, Jeep® Wrangler and Dodge Charger named Kelley Blue Book Best Resale Value Award, Dodge//SRT and Mopar announce continuing partnership with Don Schumacher Racing and Chrysler Pacifica named 'Family Car of the Year' by Cars.com.About FCA US LLC

 FCA US LLC is a North American automaker based in Auburn Hills, Michigan.
 It designs, manufactures, and sells or distributes vehicles under the Chrysler, Dodge, Jeep®, Ram, FIAT and Alfa Romeo brands, as well as the SRT performance designation.
 The Company also distributes Mopar and Alfa Romeo parts and accessories.
 FCA US is building upon the historic foundations of Chrysler Corp., established in 1925 by industry visionary Walter P. Chrysler and Fabbrica Italiana Automobili Torino (F.I.A.T.), founded in Italy in 1899 by pioneering entrepreneurs, including Giovanni Agnelli.
 FCA US is a member of the Fiat Chrysler Automobiles N.V.
 (FCA) family of companies.
 (NYSE: FCAU/ MTA: FCA).